A dual formulation of wavefield reconstruction inversion for large-scale seismic inversion: A dual formulation for wavefield reconstruction inversion: WRI A dual formulation for wavefield reconstruction inversion: WRI ast

 Equation~\eqref{eq:WRIdual_yopt} (or its linear variant~\ref{eq:WRIdual_yopt_lin}), can be solved iteratively.
 However, each evaluation of equation~\eqref{eq:WRIdual_yopt} amounts to two wave equation solutions and many iterations may be required.
-As a result, we propose --- similarly to \citet{wang2016full} --- a cheap approximation for $\bar{\by}$ corresponding to the scaled data residual $\bar{\by}\approx\tilde{\by}=\alpha\br$, albeit for an unknown $\alpha$.
-Given that equation~\eqref{eq:lagr_red} is (strictly) concave with respect to $\by$, the optimal scaling $\tilde{\alpha}=\arg\max_{\alpha}\LWRId(\bmm,\alpha\br)$ is uniquely solved by
+As a result, we propose a cheap approximation for $\bar{\by}(\bmm)$ corresponding to the scaled data residual $\bar{\by}(\bmm)\approx\tilde{\by}(\bmm)=\alpha\br$, with an unknown scaling factor $\alpha$.
+Given that equation~\eqref{eq:lagr_red} is (strictly) concave with respect to $\by$, the optimal scaling $\tilde{\alpha}(\bmm)=\arg\max_{\alpha}\LWRId(\bmm,\alpha\br)$ is uniquely solved by

 There are no significant extra costs associated with this computation, as it can be obtained as a byproduct of the calculations involved in the evaluation of the Lagrangian functional.
+The scaled residual as an approximation improves on the approach taken in \citet{wang2016full}, previously discussed, thanks to the optimal scaling.
+More interestingly, owing to its simplicity, it allows analytical differentiation, as shown in the next section.